The latest industry news, articles and events

 Businesses extend resources to protect critical documentation and records from external parties but often overlook the potential for business data to be taken by individuals internal to them.

-One potential area in which business data could be placed at risk, is when an employee is terminated from, or otherwise leaves, the company.
-By way of an example, CYFOR have dealt with cases where a current employee of a firm has decided to migrate to a competitor and has stolen sensitive company information, including customer databases and financial data.
-Such intellectual property theft can often be damaging to a firm, as sensitive data being provided to a competitor or used to form a new start up business can result in a loss of customers.
+One potential area in which business data could be placed at risk is when an employee is terminated from, or otherwise leaves, the company.
+By way of an example, CYFOR has dealt with cases where a current employee of a firm has decided to migrate to a competitor and has stolen sensitive company information, including customer databases and financial data.
+Such intellectual property theft can often be damaging to a firm, as sensitive data being provided to a competitor or used to form a new start-up business can result in a loss of customers.